Glimpses of Theravada Buddhism; interview with Louis Gabaude

 Now, besides Buddhadasa Bhikkhu and Achan Cha there are many other famous or influential monks, but there is one I’d like to talk about: Prayudh Payutto (b.
-1938).
+1938; in the photo).
 He is, for me, the model Theravada monk in Thailand.
 He’s the one who knows perfectly doctrine (Dharma) and discipline (Vinaya).
 He’s the voice of Dharma-Vinaya and, in a way, a voice of the Buddha, as Theravada Buddhism has understood him up to now.

 Prayudh Payutto can be considered as equivalent to Henri de Lubac (1896-1991) in Catholic theology or to Karl Barth (1896-1968) for Protestantism.
 Except for a fundamental difference: in Christianity, theologians periodically reformulate the Christian theological system because Christ never did it.
 They are free and even encouraged to do so.
 In Theravada Buddhism, by contrast, the Buddha has formulated everything perfectly and once for all.
 So, Theravada Buddhist masters can only go back, recall—and not even reformulate—the allegedly “original” teaching.
 Prayudh Payutto is accused of being too conservative but how can you really be a Theravada Buddhist monk if you’re not conservative?
 By essence, so called Theravada Buddhism is and has to be conservative.
 So accusing a Theravada Master of being conservative is totally absurd.